coroveiandrei/trainingsoftarchforcloud/CourseExamples/RefactoringGroupExcercise.md

 ```
 # Assignment

-1. Try to identify places where the class does too much.
-Start by asking yourself the question: “What could change in the future?”
+1. What are the reasons why this class should change in the future?
+List 2-3 reasons for change.
-2. How would you refactor this class?
+2. Based on what you found in step 1, how would you refactor this class?
 Draw a simple UML diagram with the extracted classes

 # Time for assignment
-20 minutes
+30 minutes